 Selected Regulatory Experience

-For a number of years I have been a special economic consultant to the Nebraska Public Service Commission.
-In this role I have participated in a variety of telecommunications issues.
-They include evaluation of forward-looking cost models, development of rates for UNE loops, and design of allocation rules for Nebraska universal service fund distributions.
-I have prepared briefing papers for the Commissioners, written orders, and testified a number of times on a variety of topics.
+For a number of years I was the special economic consultant to the Nebraska Public Service Commission.
+In this role I participated in a variety of telecommunications issues.
+They included evaluation of forward-looking cost models, development of rates for UNE loops, and design of allocation rules for Nebraska universal service fund distributions.
+I prepared briefing papers for the Commissioners, wrote orders, and testified a number of times on a variety of topics.

 The Clean Air Act requires states to regulate manufacturing plant expansions that lead to significant deteriorations of air quality.
 Determining whether a significant deterioration will occur as a result of a plant expansion depends, in part, on estimating the increase in emissions that would occur as a result of the plant modification.
 Title 40 of the Act excludes emissions due to expected normal demand growth from the measurement of projected emission increases.
 I developed a methodology for the Department of Environmental Quality to estimate emissions increases related to normal demand growth.

-In 2002, Nebraska created a new system for adjudicating natural gas rate increases.
+Nebraska created a new system for adjudicating natural gas rate increases.
 The Public Service Commission was empowered to hire a consulting team to represent affected communities in rate hearings and another team to advise the Commission’s staff.
 I have participated on the team advising the Commission staff in a number of rate applications.
+I have also worked with a natural gas utility to develop materials supporting a rate application.

 A town in rural New York was evaluating its property tax rolls.
-There has been a cement plant located in that town.
-The plant was closed at the time of the evaluation.
+A cement plant located in that town was closed at the time of the evaluation.
 The community contended that the plant was closed due to a temporary downturn in the market and hired me to determine whether the plant had an economic value.
 I wrote a report discussing economic value.

-For a number of years I have been a special economic consultant to the Nebraska Public Service Commission.
-In this role I have participated in a variety of telecommunications issues.
-They include evaluation of forward-looking cost models, development of rates for UNE loops, and design of allocation rules for Nebraska universal service fund distributions.
-I have prepared briefing papers for the Commissioners, written orders, and testified a number of times on a variety of topics.
+For a number of years I was the special economic consultant to the Nebraska Public Service Commission.
+In this role I participated in a variety of telecommunications issues.
+They included evaluation of forward-looking cost models, development of rates for UNE loops, and design of allocation rules for Nebraska universal service fund distributions.
+I prepared briefing papers for the Commissioners, wrote orders, and testified a number of times on a variety of topics.

 The Clean Air Act requires states to regulate manufacturing plant expansions that lead to significant deteriorations of air quality.
 Determining whether a significant deterioration will occur as a result of a plant expansion depends, in part, on estimating the increase in emissions that would occur as a result of the plant modification.
 Title 40 of the Act excludes emissions due to expected normal demand growth from the measurement of projected emission increases.
 I developed a methodology for the Department of Environmental Quality to estimate emissions increases related to normal demand growth.

-In 2002, Nebraska created a new system for adjudicating natural gas rate increases.
+Nebraska created a new system for adjudicating natural gas rate increases.
 The Public Service Commission was empowered to hire a consulting team to represent affected communities in rate hearings and another team to advise the Commission’s staff.
 I have participated on the team advising the Commission staff in a number of rate applications.
+I have also worked with a natural gas utility to develop materials supporting a rate application.

 A town in rural New York was evaluating its property tax rolls.
-There has been a cement plant located in that town.
-The plant was closed at the time of the evaluation.
+A cement plant located in that town was closed at the time of the evaluation.
 The community contended that the plant was closed due to a temporary downturn in the market and hired me to determine whether the plant had an economic value.
 I wrote a report discussing economic value.

 Selected Public Service Testimony